-This title was released as a Godless exclusive title that you can obtain for yourself by going to http://www.godless.com or by downloading the Godless app to your mobile device.
-The link is below:
+You can obtain a copy of this book by going to http://www.godless.com or by downloading the Godless app to your mobile device of choice.
+The links are below: